 With firmware 3.9.0, we introduced Linear Advance 1.5 for the Original Prusa MK3S, MK3, MK2.5S, and MK2.5, which was further improved upon with FW 3.9.1, addressing print artifacts found in specific scenarios and geometries.
 Linear Advance 1.5 is also backward compatible with version 1.0.
 In case you have a G-code with Linear Advance 1.0, the printer will analyze the code and convert the values automatically.

 It will print a series of lines with different K-values affecting the speed and flow across the accelerated distance.
 The examples below show how the lines are affected by their K-value.
-The first and last 25 mm are printed slow and between the marked locations (red squares) are 100mm are printed fast.
-Look close to the transition from slow to fast and fast to slow.
+The first and last 25 mm are printed slowly, and between the marked locations (red squares) 100mm is printed fast.
+Look closely at the transition from slow to fast and fast to slow.
 You see the line can be irregular to broken entirely when the value is not optimal, most visible on the top lines (red squares), but present on all except those with the optimal K-factor.
 You also see big differences between different materials and how much difference it can make to have this dialed in.

 Calibration G-code printed with PLA at 215 °C. Most consistent line achieved with K-value 0.05 (green square).

 Calibration G-code printed with ABS at 255 °C. Most consistent line achieved with K-value 0.04 (green square).

 Calibration G-code printed with PETG at 240 °C. Most consistent line achieved with K-value 0.08 (green square).